-No two knives are the same - there are a variety of materials the blade can be made from and a knife blade is ground to varying angles.
+No two knives are the same - blades can be made from a variety of materials and are ground to varying angles.
 Our professional knife smiths will examine your knife and give it the sharpening treatment it deserves.

-The two main types of knives are Western style blades and Eastern style of blades.
-European (mostly German) and Asian (mostly Japanese).
-Japanese knives traditionally have a single bevel, i.e. they are sharpened on one side of the blade only, the vast majority of Japanese knives manufactured for and sold in the U.S. have double bevel blades.
+The two main types of knives are Western style blades from Europe (mostly German) and Eastern style blades from Asia (mostly Japanese).
+Japanese knives traditionally have a single bevel, i.e. they are sharpened on one side of the blade only.
+The vast majority of Japanese knives manufactured for and sold in the U.S. have double bevel blades.
 German knives always have double bevel blades.

 When we refer to an angle of a knife, we are always talking about the angle on one side.
 Putting a 20-degree angle on a double bevel blade means putting 20-degrees on each side, i.e. the edge of your knife will have an angle of 40 degrees in total.